tock/book/src/course/thread-net/sensor-app.md

 application's `main.c` file with a call to that function.
 Your code should invoke this function and pass it a reference into which the temperature value will be written.
 You can then extend the `printf` call to print this number.
+Note, the temperature sensor syscall returns a value of the form 2200 for a temperature of 22C.
+You will need to format your temperature reading appropriately.

 With these changes, compile and re-install your application by running `make install` again.
 Once that is done, you should see output similar to the